jlafer/flexsim/README.md

 - `seed` sets a seed value for the random number generator for predictable results from the script
 - Authentication credentials can also be supplied via the command line, overriding any found in the environment.

+If real voice calls are used, the `custsim` program must have a publicly accessible host and port to receive webhooks for events related to `gather` calls and the conference call used to bridge customer to agent.

 ### cleansim
 The `cleansim` script is used to reset or remove a flexsim deployment.
 By default, it deletes any Tasks that remain from a previous execution of the simulator.
 It also signs out any Workers who are signed in.
 Additional options support removal of Workers and call recordings.